Mornington, Queensland: Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Mornington is a "townside" suburb.

 History

 Mornington was named on 1 September 1973 by the Queensland Place Names Board.
 Originally a locality, it became a suburb on 16 March 2001.